ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 the DSG protocol or the directory specified by ``--monitor_directory`` option for geometry data.
 In this mode, the USD scene in the ``destination`` will be updated to reflect the last scene pushed.
 Unused files will be removed and items that do not change will not be updated.
 Thus, server mode is best suited for dynamic, interactive applications.
 If server mode is initiated via the command line, a single scene push will automatically be performed.
+If ``--oneshot`` is specified, only a single conversion is performed and the tool will not maintain a notion of the scene state.
+This makes the operation simpler and avoids the need for extra processes, however old files from previous export operations will not be removed and the USD directory may need to be manually cleaned between export operations.

 General Options